Surfing in Rota, Spain: Surf Camps, Lessons, and Spots Guide

 Best Season to Surf Rota

-• October to April: This is the main surf season, when Atlantic swell is most consistent and waves are more reliable.
+• October to April – General Recommendation: This is the main surf season, the winter, when Atlantic swell is most consistent and waves are more reliable.
+Although, the size of the swell can be larger making it difficult for beginners.
+The weather is less favorable as well, but still enjoyable.

-• May to September: Summer is usually smaller and cleaner, making it a good time for beginners and surf lessons.
+• May to September – Beginner Recommendation: Summer is usually smaller and cleaner, making it a good time for beginners and surf lessons.
+The climate during these times are certainly hot, so be wary of that.

 Surf Spots and Beaches in Rota